alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/2020-09-19-rule-on-cauterization-for-curing-epilepsy.md

 title: "Ruling on cauterization as a way of curing epilepsy"
 hijri: Safar 04, 1442
 lang: en
+locale: en
+note: true
-category: ["treatments"]
+category: [treatments,fatwas]
 source: "Fatawa Al-Lajnah Al-Da'imah no.  7501-4"
-excerpt: "Is it permissible in this case to burn the Muslim woman with a firebrand so that the female jinni will leave her body?"
+excerpt: Is it permissible in this case to burn the Muslim woman with a firebrand so that the female jinni will leave her body?
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz